Reformism

-Overview
+Types

 There are two types of reformism.
 One has no intention of bringing about socialism or fundamental economic change to society and is used to oppose such structural changes.
 The other is based on the assumption that while reforms are not socialist in themselves, they can help rally supporters to the cause of revolution by popularizing the cause of socialism to the working class.

 The debate on the ability of social democratic reformism to lead to a socialist transformation of society is over a century old.
 Reformism is criticized for being paradoxical as it seeks to overcome the existing economic system of capitalism while trying to improve the conditions of capitalism, thereby making it appear more tolerable to society.
 According to Rosa Luxemburg, capitalism is not overthrown, "but is on the contrary strengthened by the development of social reforms".
 In a similar vein, Stan Parker of the Socialist Party of Great Britain argues that reforms are a diversion of energy for socialists and are limited because they must adhere to the logic of capitalism.

 French social theorist Andre Gorz criticized reformism by advocating a third alternative to reformism and social revolution that he called "non-reformist reforms", specifically focused on structural changes to capitalism as opposed to reforms to improve living conditions within capitalism or to prop it up through economic interventionism.

-In modern times, some reformists are seen as centre-right.
+Some reformists can originate from centre-right.
 For example, the historical Reform Party of Canada advocated structural changes to government to counter what they believed was the disenfranchisement of Western Canadians.
-Some social democratic parties such as the aforementioned Social Democratic Party of Germany and the Canadian New Democratic Party are still considered to be reformist and are seen as centre-left.
+Some social democratic parties, such as the aforementioned Social Democratic Party of Germany and the Canadian New Democratic Party, are still considered to be reformist and are seen as centre-left.